DarkSideMaster/WEB_API_TASK/README.md

 ## Web API (.NET Core) hierarchical tree

 This Web API was created use .NET Core technology.
 And can help you create a hierarchical tree structure to organize your assets in your enterprise.
+Also, you can use CRUD operations(auth required with your Google account) and filtering your entitys.

 In response you will receive a JSON of the following structure:

 ```json
  "id": 1,